 Select a language

 Bob Young was a visionary small businessman running a computer supply catalog business out of his home in Connecticut.
-Young noticed a growing interest in Linux, so he began to buy Ewing’s Red Hat Linux CDs.
-He sold out of them so many times that he and Ewing joined forces, and Red Hat Software was born in 1995 with Young as CEO.
+He noticed a growing interest in Linux, so he began to buy Ewing’s Red Hat Linux CDs.
+Young sold out of them so many times that he and Ewing joined forces, and Red Hat Software was born in 1995 with Young as CEO.

 At the time, Red Hat offered a favorable alternative to Microsoft, which was in trouble with the U.S. Justice Department for monopolistic practices.
 Instead of protecting trade secrets and filing patents for expensive proprietary products, Red Hat offered a stable, accessible distribution of a constantly evolving, community-developed operating system called Linux.

 Shadowman represented Red Hat’s history of doing the right thing.
 Red Hat viewed itself as an upstart charging the gates of a closed, monopolistic technology industry.
-The company knew that open collaboration was the best way to create better software faster, but they had a lot to prove.
+The company knew open collaboration was the best way to create better software faster, but it had a lot to prove.

 Red Hat went public in 1999 with a record-breaking IPO.
-The IPO also came with an update to the Shadowman logo—the icon got “cleaned up”, and Red Hat was spelled in more professional type.
-Even though Red Hat had emerged as the open source leader early on, this newsworthy success validated the belief in open source that Red Hat trusted in from the beginning.
+The IPO also came with an update to the Shadowman logo—the icon got “cleaned up,” and Red Hat was spelled in more professional type.
+Even though Red Hat had emerged as the open source leader early on, this newsworthy success validated the belief and trust in open source that Red Hat had from the beginning.

-In 2001, Red Hat declared its trust in open source once again and stopped the distribution of boxed Red Hat Linux, the flagship product and a major source of revenue.
+In 2001, Red Hat declared its trust in open source once again and stopped the distribution of boxed Red Hat Linux, its flagship product and a major source of revenue.
 Instead, an enterprise edition was sold on a subscription basis.
-Matthew Szulik, the CEO and tireless open source evangelist, believed in the open source development model and in Red Hat’s role as a catalyst for change in the technology industry.
+Matthew Szulik, then CEO and a tireless open source evangelist, believed in the open source development model and in Red Hat’s role as a catalyst for change in the technology industry.
 In 2006, he charted what would become Red Hat’s vision:

 To be the defining technology company of the 21st century, and through our actions, strengthen the social fabric by continually democratizing content and technology.

-Red Hat Enterprise Linux continued to be the flagship product, an open source offering to the world’s most demanding datacenters.
-The success of Red Hat Enterprise Linux led to more than a decade of steady growth and allowed us to invest and participate in other open source communities, adding more features and capabilities to the product along the way.
+Red Hat Enterprise Linux continued to be the company's flagship product, an open source offering to the world’s most demanding datacenters.
+Its success led to more than a decade of steady growth and allowed Red Hat to invest and participate in other open source communities, adding more features and capabilities to the product along the way.
 When confronted with change, Red Hat applied open source principles; people fiercely debated, collectively adapted, and built an entirely new Red Hat.
 These were the defining moments.

-Jim Whitehurst became president and CEO of Red Hat in December of 2007, and in 2009, he initiated a new, collaborative mission statement that told the world not only of Red Hat’s dedication to open source, but also to the open source way:
+Jim Whitehurst became President and CEO of Red Hat in December 2007.
+In 2009 he initiated a new collaborative mission statement that told the world not only of Red Hat’s dedication to open source but also to the open source way:

 To be the catalyst in communities of customers, contributors, and partners creating better technology the open source way.

 Red Hat began the Open Brand Project, an open initiative to update and simplify the corporate logo and brand system.
-Red Hat had grown tremendously in 19 years, and technology had become increasingly more functional and flexible, so the Shadowman logo could not keep up with the Red Hat story.
+The company had grown tremendously in 19 years, and technology had become increasingly more functional and flexible, so the Shadowman logo could not keep up with the Red Hat story.
 Other issues led to this discussion about the old logo.
-Today, our logo is an unambiguous, bold, bright red hat that best reflects Red Hat’s reputation of inclusivity, authenticity, and helpfulness.
+Today, the Red Hat logo is an unambiguous, bold, bright red hat that best reflects the company's reputation of inclusivity, authenticity, and helpfulness.

 Red Hat continues to transform the future of open source technology by joining forces with IBM.
 In 2019, IBM acquired Red Hat for approximately US$34 billion, breaking the record for the largest software acquisition in history.
-Together, IBM and Red Hat will continue to innovate with a next-generation hybrid multicloud platform with the goal to redefine the cloud market for business.
-As we look to the future, Red Hat is still Red Hat and continues to hold to the same values and principles that guide our brand.
+Together, IBM and Red Hat will continue to innovate with a next-generation hybrid multicloud platform with a goal to redefine the cloud market for business.
+As the company looks toward the future, Red Hat is still Red Hat and continues to hold the same values and principles that guide its brand.

-In just over 25 years, Red Hat has grown from a small, home-based business into the world’s leading provider of enterprise open source solutions.
-Perception has shifted from seeing Red Hat as a disruptive rebel to a trusted advisor.
-Red Hat has moved well beyond Red Hat Enterprise Linux into virtualization, middleware, application development, storage, cloud computing, and management.
+In 25+ years, Red Hat has grown from a small home-based business into the world’s leading provider of enterprise open source solutions.
+Perception has shifted from seeing Red Hat as a disruptive rebel to a trusted adviser.
+The company has moved well beyond Red Hat Enterprise Linux into virtualization, middleware, application development, storage, cloud computing, and management.
 As always, everything continues to be made the open source way.